emberjs/rfcs/text/0000-deprecate-component-manager-string-lookup.md

 # Summary

-This deprecates the string based lookup API for associating a custom component manager with a corresponding base class.
+This deprecates the string-based lookup API for associating a custom component manager with a corresponding base class.

 ```js
 import EmberObject from '@ember/object';